Do hydrogen fuel cell cars have a bright future?

 BEVs are much simpler in design and can basically be built smaller than FCEVs.
 Most providers haven’t even started with the small BEVs yet.
 The price reduction potential is therefore better for the BEV.

-In Germany, there are now just around 600 hydrogen cars on the road in August 2020, but around 180,000 battery cars.
+In August 2020, there were only around 600 hydrogen cars on the road in Germany, but around 180,000 battery-powered cars.
 The number of BEVs is growing exponentially.
 BEVs are being pushed hard by Tesla, many Chinese, Renault, VW and others.
 FCVs are still developing very hesitantly, despite decades of research and development.

 China has cut subsidies for BEVs and will soon abolish them altogether.
 That is absolutely right, because the better one prevails on the market anyway.
 Subsidies are almost always unnecessary and harmful.
 But for now, China has only cut subsidies for small-range BEVs to give the cars more range and make them more suitable for everyday use.
 In China, internal combustion vehicles are to be completely replaced by BEVs.
-HFCEVs are funded on a relatively small scale.
-The unit numbers of BEVs will therefore be enormously higher than those of FCEVs.
+HFCEVs are only promoted to a relatively small extent.
+The number of BEVs will therefore be enormously higher than that of FCEVs.

 As a result, HFCEV buyers will have a higher depreciation per year.